MicrosoftDocs/learn/learn-pr/azure/authenticate-azure-deployment-pipeline-service-principals/includes/5-grant-service-principal-access-azure.md

 You need to determine how broadly you assign the role.
 This impacts the number of resources that service principal can modify.
 Common scopes include:

 - **Single resource:** You can grant access just to a specific resource.
-Typically pipelines don't use this scope, because a pipeline creates resources that don't exist yet, or reconfigures multiple resources.
+Typically deployment pipelines don't use this scope, because a pipeline creates resources that don't exist yet, or reconfigures multiple resources.
 - **Resource group:** You can grant access to all resources within a resource group. **Contributors** and **Owners** can also create resources within the group.
 This is a good option for many deployment pipelines.
 - **Subscription:** You can grant access to all resources within a subscription.
 If you have multiple applications, workloads, or environments in a single subscription then this can be unnecessarily permissive for a pipeline.

 Remember that role assignments are inherited.
-This means that if you assign a role at a subscription, the assignee will have access to every resource inside that subscription.
+This means that if you assign a role at a subscription, the assignee will have access to every resource group and resource inside that subscription.

 ### How do you select the right role assignment?